tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 }
 {% endhighlight swift %}

-<p><b>9.
-Stride (from:to:by:)</b></p>
-Countable ranges are limited in that they must always increase by one.
-The Swift stride offers much more flexibility and can be used as such:

-{% highlight swift %}
-// Print even numbers from 0 to 10 (inclusive)
-for number in stride(from: 0, through: 10, by: 2) {
-    print(number)
-}

-// Output: 0 2 4 6 8 10
-{% endhighlight swift %}

 <p><b>10.
 The Wildcard Underscore</b></p>
-The wildcard underscore in Swift can match anything without revealing its true identity.
-It's used when we don't explicitly want to care about certain values and its usefulness is captured in the 3D example below.
+And finally, if there is one thing that hurts my head trying to understand it is hands-down the wildcard underscore.
+In Swift, it can be used to match anything without revealing its true identity.
+It is used when we do not want to care about certain values and let's introduce more brain jiggle in the 3D example below.

 {% highlight swift %}
 let coordinates = (x: 3, y: 4, z: 5)